envoyproxy/data-plane-api/envoy/config/filter/http/jwt_authn/v2/README.md

 ## Fetch remote JWKS.

 JWKS are needed to verify JWT.
 They can be fetched from remote servers by HTTP/HTTPS.
-Before Envoy can support dynamic cluster, users need to create a dedicated cluster in the "cluster_manager" Envoy config section for each remote JWKS server and specify the cluster name in the jwks_uri_cluster field.
+Before Envoy can support dynamic cluster, users need to create a dedicated cluster in the "cluster_manager" Envoy config section for each remote JWKS server and specify the cluster name in the jwks_uri.cluster field.
 ```
+jwks_uri:
-jwks_uri_cluster: cluster_name
+   cluster: cluster_name
 ```

 ## Example config.